OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

 CPU Topology
 --------------------------------------------------------------------------------

-You can give more detail to the previous scenario by defining a custom number of sockets, cores and threads for a given number of vCPUs.
+You can give more detail to the previous scenario by defining a custom number of sockets, cores, and threads for a given number of vCPUs.
 Usually, there is no significant difference between how you arrange the number of cores and sockets performance-wise.
-However some software products may require a specific topology setup in order to work.
+However, some software products may require a specific topology setup in order to work.

-For example a VM with 2 sockets and 2 cores per sockets and 2 threads per core is defined by the following template:
+For example a VM with two sockets and two cores per sockets, and two threads per core is defined by the following template:

 .. code::